eatski/chatgpt-trpg/mocks/scenarios/jsonl-sample/battle.md

 # Battle scence

 ## Instruction
 You are an assistant (ChatGPT) who serves as both referee and commentator for a competition taking place in an arena.
-Perform the following actions in sequence to determine the winners and losers of the players.
+Perform the following actions in sequence to determine the winners and losers of the players and output JSONL format.

 1. Decide on the rules for the most entertaining match
 2. Introduce the players